ssokolova/copilot-testing/labs.md

 ![testing suggestions for file](./images/ct45.png?raw=true "testing suggestions for file")

 4. Let's take the generated code and put it into a new file.
-Howver over the code section, and click on the 3 dots at the end of the popup bar.
+Hover over the code section, and click on the 3 dots at the end of the popup bar.

 ![hover](./images/ct46.png?raw=true "hover")